DrewNaylor/guinget/docs/How-to-use.md

 Using the arrow keys to move the cell selection may not work sometimes, as I had some issue getting it to work during testing.

-Please be aware that [the package context menu may appear in the wrong area](https://github.com/DrewNaylor/guinget/issues/14).
+Please be aware that [the package context menu may appear in the wrong area](https://github.com/DrewNaylor/guinget/issues/14), though this was fixed in version 0.1.2.

 ## Marking multiple packages